multiformats/multibase/README.md

 > Self identifying base encodings

-Multibase is a protocol for distinguishing base encodings and other simple string encodings, and for ensuring full compatibility with program interfaces.
+Multibase is a protocol for distinguishing base encodings of bytes in text.

+When text is encoded as bytes, we can usually use a one-size-fits-all encoding (UTF-8) because we're always encoding to the same set of 256 bytes (+/- the NUL byte).
+When that doesn't work, usually for historical or performance reasons, we can usually infer the encoding from the context.

+However, when bytes are encoded as text (using a base encoding), the base choice of base encoding is often restricted by the context.
+Worse, these restrictions can change based on where the data appears in the text.
+In some cases, we can only use `[a-z0-9]`.
+In others, we can use a larger set of symbols but need a compact encoding.
+This has lead to a large set of "base encodings", one for every use-case.
+Unlike when encoding text to bytes, we can't just standardize around a single base encoding because there is no optimal encoding for all cases.

+Unfortunately, it's not always clear *what* base encoding is used; that's where multibase comes in.
 It answers the question:

-> Given data d encoded into string s, how can I tell what base d is encoded with?
+> Given data d encoded into text s, what base is it encoded with?

-Base encodings exist because transports have restrictions, use special in-band sequences, or must be human-friendly.
-When systems chose a base to use, it is not always clear _which_ base to use, as there are many tradeoffs in the decision.
-Multibase is here to save programs and programmers from worrying about which encoding is best.
-It solves the biggest problem: a program can use multibase to take input or produce output in whichever base is desired.
-The important part is that the value is self-describing, letting other programs elsewhere know what encoding it is using.

 ## Table of Contents